THE BEST THINGS TO DO IN MADRID, SPAIN

 - Tuk Tuk Tour of Madrid – this includes my favorite area – Barrio de las Letras!

-THE 5 ITEMS WE WERE SO HAPPY TO HAVE FOR OUR TRIP TO madrid:
+THE 5 ITEMS WE WERE SO HAPPY TO HAVE FOR ALL OF OUR TRIPS:

-- Merrell women’s light hiking shoes – these are amazing because they are lightweight, but are extra grippy and helpful for all the walking in Madrid!
+- Merrell women’s light hiking shoes – these are amazing because they are lightweight, but are extra grippy and helpful!
 I also have this pair that I always get compliments on: Merrell Rainbow shoes.
-Fernando loves his Asics trail runners which are also grippy and perfect for walking in Europe.
+Fernando loves his Asics trail runners which are also grippy and perfect for walking on cobblestone streets.

 - Thermoflask water bottle – like a Hydroflask, but more affordable!
 We don’t go anywhere without these water bottles full of purified water.

-- Osprey Day Pack – this is an awesome lightweight backpack that we can easily put the belongings we need at hand for traveling around the city and on public transportation.
+- Osprey Day Pack – this is an awesome lightweight backpack!
+We easily put the belongings we need at hand for traveling around the city and on public transportation.

 Leave a Reply